samuelcanon/Electricity-Peak-Forecast/README.md

 **3. The real mechanism: the model dampens the one signal that matters most.** Linear regression assigns yesterday's peak a coefficient of roughly **0.3**; the naive baseline effectively uses it at **1.0**.
 The model dilutes exactly the signal it should be leaning on hardest.

-**4. That same diagnostic process found the one pattern every method shares: Weekends.** Slicing the errors by day type: the naive baseline's error jumps **70%** on weekends (1,305 → 2,214 MW).
-The feature based model's jumps only **27%** (1,927 → 2,456 MW), a smaller relative degradation, though still a higher absolute error than the baseline.
+**4. The same error-analysis pass found the one pattern every method shares: Weekends..** Slicing the errors by by weekday vs. weekend: the naive baseline's error jumps 70% on weekends (1,305 → 2,214 MW); the feature-based model's jumps only 27% (1,927 → 2,456 MW) — a smaller relative degradation, though still a higher absolute error than the baseline.
 The model already includes an explicit weekend indicator as one of its seven features, and still can't close the gap.
-That rules out "a missing weekend feature" and points at something about weekend volatility the current feature set doesn't capture.
+That rules out "a missing weekend feature" and points at something about weekend volatility the current feature set doesn't capture — a real pattern, not a diagnosed cause.

 **5. A second pre-registered hypothesis was tested and disproven.** Error was expected to peak at temperature extremes.
 It didn't, the mildest days were hardest to predict.
 No mechanism is claimed; the pattern is real, the cause isn't established, and that's said plainly rather than papered over.